ingadhoc/rancher-catalog/templates/base/3/README.md

 ## nginxssl-dockprox: Some Preliminary Notes

-Make sure you have the same /etc/letsencrypt dir content on all of your Rancker controlled hosts or you may exceed the permitted CertBOT weekly certificates number!
+Make sure you have the same /etc/letsencrypt dir content on all of your Rancher controlled hosts or you may exceed the permitted CertBOT weekly certificates number!